Eero Saarinen: Career

 In 1949 and 1950, Saarinen was hired by the then-new Brandeis University to create a master plan for the campus.
 Saarinen's plan A Foundation for Learning: Planning the Campus of Brandeis University (1949; second edition 1951), developed with Matthew Nowicki, called for a central academic complex surrounded by residential quadrangles along a peripheral road.
 The plan was never built but was useful in attracting donors.
 Saarinen did build a few residential structures on the campus, including Ridgewood Quadrangle (1950), Sherman Student Center (1952) and Shapiro Dormitory at Hamilton Quadrangle (1952).
 These have all been either demolished or extensively remodeled.

 One of his best known thin-shell concrete structures is the Kresge Auditorium at MIT.
 Another thin-shell structure is Ingalls Rink at Yale University, which has suspension cables connected to a single concrete backbone and is nicknamed "the whale".
 His most famous work is the TWA Flight Center at John F. Kennedy International Airport, which represents the culmination of his previous designs and his genius for expressing the ultimate purpose of each building, what he called the "style for the job".
 In 2019, the terminal was transformed into the TWA Hotel and features furniture designed by Saarinen.

 In 1960, Saarinen was hired to design the CBS Building in New York City.
 It was the only skyscraper he would ever design.

-Saarinen designed the Kleinhans Music Hall in Buffalo, New York, together with his father, Eliel Saarinen.
+Saarinen designed the Kleinhans Music Hall in Buffalo, New York and its furnishings, together with his father, Eliel Saarinen.
+Since its opening in 1940, it has been hailed as one of the most acoustically perfect music halls in the world.
 He also designed the former Embassy of the United States in London, which opened in 1960, and the former Embassy of the United States in Oslo.

 Saarinen worked with his father, mother, and sister designing elements of the Cranbrook campus in Bloomfield Hills, Michigan, including the Cranbrook School, Kingswood School, the Cranbrook Art Academy, and the Cranbrook Science Institute.
 Eero Saarinen's leaded-glass designs are a prominent feature of these buildings throughout the campus.